 Littondale and Langstrothdale are two of the hidden valleys of Wharfedale.
 Linking them in a long walk makes for one of the best days out in the Yorkshire Dales.
 If you do one walk do this.

-The smaller valleys off Upper Wharfedale offer, in my opinion, the best walking in the Dales.
-The valleys of Littondale and Langstrothdale are the supreme and I was determined to combine them in one single walk.
-After much poring over the map and some reconnaissance in the valleys I ended up walking in a square with the points being the quartet of lovely villages/hamlets of Litton, Halton Gill, Yockenthwaite and Hubberholme.
+The smaller dales offer, in my opinion, the best walking in the Dales.
+In this regard the valleys of Littondale and Langstrothdale are supreme.
+Link them in to a single walk and I would defy you not to enjoy it, whatever the weather.
+After much enjoyable planning with maps spread out at home I devised a rough square with the corner points being the quartet of lovely villages/hamlets of Litton, Halton Gill, Yockenthwaite and Hubberholme.
 Only in the short stage of road walking after Hubberholme was the route lacking any real interest.

-The rest of the walk is an absolute delight; the 2 stretches of river walking separated by two excellent bridleways which pass over the tops; a legacy of how travel was accomplished prior to the advent of cars.
-The remote settlements of Halton Gill and Yockenthwaite are little more than extended farms and typify the classic nature of traditional Yorkshire stone buildings blending in beautifully with the surrounding landscape.
+The rest of the walk is an absolute delight.
+The two rivers are separated by two excellent bridleways which pass over the high ridge, a legacy of how people travelled prior to the advent of cars.
+In addition the remote settlements of Halton Gill and Yockenthwaite are little more than extended farms and typify the classic nature of traditional Yorkshire stone buildings blending in beautifully with the surrounding landscape.
 There are none better.

-For those hunting the Marilyn (highest point) on the ridge it is to the right as the track goes up from Halton Gill and not at either of the 2 OS pillars which can be seen on the bridleways over.
+For those hunting the Marilyn (highest point) on the ridge.
+You will find it a couple of hundred metres to the south east of the bridleway between Halton Gill and Hubberholme.
+It is not either of the two O/S pillars which can be seen on the bridleways highest point.

-The Hidden Valleys of Wharfedale is one of the best 20 walks in the Dales.
+As a result the Hidden Valleys of Wharfedale is not surprisingly one of the best 20 walks in the Dales.